Community Development Surveys

 The Federal Reserve System is regularly surveying nonprofits, financial institutions, government agencies and other organizations across the U.S. in order to identify the pandemic’s impact on low- to moderate-income communities.

-The Federal Reserve Bank of St. Louis' Community Development Outlook Survey is an annual survey that monitors the economic factors affecting low- and moderate-income (LMI) people and communities in the Eighth Federal Reserve District.
+The Federal Reserve Bank of St. Louis' Community Development Outlook Survey monitors the economic factors affecting low- and moderate-income (LMI) people and communities in the Eighth Federal Reserve District.

 This report focuses on startups with employees, defined as small businesses that were five years old or younger and had full- or part-time employees in 2016.

 The Nonemployer Firm Report examines business conditions and the credit environment of small businesses with no employees other than the business owners.

 This report focuses on the survey responses of 3,459 employer firms from 26 states.
 It sheds particular light on three sub-segments—startups, microbusinesses, and growing firms, or those with increasing revenues and employees and plans to increase or maintain their number of employees.